Today is one of those rare occasions.

 Here I sit, spending my Saturday afternoon at a car dealership service area, almost feeling like I’m waiting for my car to get out of surgery.

 Naturally, to pass the time, I decided that creating a Wifetionary term for this ridiculous incident was only fitting.
-This story simply had to be shared.
+I simply had to share this story.

 And with that, the Turkey Mobile is born!